 FSS currently reports on its financial performance to the Board on a quarterly basis and through the Performance Report contained within our Annual Report and Accounts.
-These reports outline how we seek to use our resources effectively to deliver against our 6 strategic outcomes.
+These reports outline how we seek to use our resources effectively to deliver against our 6 strategic outcomes and has been developed in 18/19 to report against the newly established programmes of work.
 The financial performance reports to the Board can be found on the FSS website and cover:

-- Year to Date v Actual Expenditure; - Year to Date Expenditure against Strategic Outcomes: - Forecast Accuracy v Actual Expenditure and; - Review of the Full Year Forecast position against our allocated budget
+- Year to Date v Actual Expenditure; - Year to Date Expenditure against Strategic Outcomes; - Forecast Accuracy v Actual Expenditure and; - Review of the Full Year Forecast position against our allocated budget - Percentage of suppliers paid within SG 10 day payment targets